 I didn’t expect Sayuri Blood Chronicles II to be any better, but I was wrong.
-The biggest flaws from the original film were corrected for this production, and Meng Lau plays Sayuri this time as utterly defiant and brave the entire time, which makes the whole film work really well.
+The biggest flaws from the original film were corrected for this production, and Sayuri this time is utterly defiant and brave the entire time, which makes the whole film work really well.
 She really throws herself into her scenes, and it results in a very effective “heroine destruction” movie that ranks among the best.

 There really isn’t a story to speak of this time.
 Unlike the Japanese heroine films of the Akiba companies (Zen Pictures and Giga for Freeks), this film spends virtually no time attempting to explain who these people are or how this situation developed.
 Instead, the movie begins by showing a brief fight scene between Sayuri and (I assume) her arch enemy, played by Vanelle.
 Scenes from this fight sequence are interspersed throughout the rest of the film.
 (I suspect this was done so that those ordering only the first episode wouldn’t be thoroughly disappointed in seeing only the setup to the torture scenes in subsequent episodes).